CVHub520/X-AnyLabeling/docs/en/get_started.md

 <details>
 <summary>Expand/Collapse</summary>

 To facilitate users running `X-AnyLabeling` on different platforms, this tool provides packaging and compilation instructions along with relevant notes.
-Before executing the following packaging commands, please modify the `__preferred_device__` parameter in the [app_info.py](../../anylabeling/app_info.py) file according to your environment and requirements to select the appropriate GPU or CPU version for building.
+Install the dependency extra for the target runtime before executing the corresponding packaging command.

 ### 3.1 Notes

-- **Modify Device Configuration**: Before compiling, ensure that the `__preferred_device__` parameter in the `anylabeling/app_info.py` file has been modified according to the required GPU/CPU version.

 - **Verify GPU Environment**: If compiling the GPU version, please activate the corresponding GPU runtime environment first and execute `pip list | grep onnxruntime-gpu` to ensure it is properly installed.

-- **Windows-GPU Compilation**: Manually modify the `datas` list parameter in the `packaging/pyinstaller/specs/x-anylabeling-win-gpu.spec` file to add the relevant `*.dll` files of the local `onnxruntime-gpu` dynamic library to the list.

-- **Linux-GPU Compilation**: Manually modify the `datas` list parameter in the `packaging/pyinstaller/specs/x-anylabeling-linux-gpu.spec` file to add the relevant `*.so` files of the local `onnxruntime-gpu` dynamic library to the list.
-Additionally, ensure that you download a matching `onnxruntime-gpu` package according to your CUDA version.
-For detailed compatibility information, please refer to the [official documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).
+- **GPU Compilation**: The GPU specifications automatically collect the ONNX Runtime provider libraries.
+Install `gpu-cu11`, `gpu`, or `gpu-cu13` before building to select CUDA 11, 12, or 13.
+For detailed compatibility information, refer to the [official documentation](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html).

 ### 3.2 Build Commands